MediaSavvy/MediaSavvy_Wiki/Wiki/MoviesandTVShows.md

 A fantastic selection of free high-definition movies and series.
 New content and episodes are uploaded on an hourly basis.

 ### 7. [Seez](https://seez.su/)
 Keep track of, explore, and stream all of your movies and TV shows.
-It's a very well designed site.
+It's a very well-designed site.

 ### 8. [SFlix ⭐ ](https://sflix.to/)
 One of the best free sites for binge-watching movies online in HD quality without any registration or money.